S. 'APO' APOROSA (PhD)

 Dr. 'Apo' Aporosa is maternally related to the village of Naduri in Macuata, Fiji.
 He has a doctorate in Development Studies* from Massey University (New Zealand) and over 20 years experience as a development practitioner in Fiji and New Zealand.

 Aporosa was awarded the 2016 New Zealand Health Research Council (HRC) Pasifika Post-doctoral Fellowship and the 2019 HRC Sir Thomas Davis Te Patu Kite Rangi Ariki (research) Fellow in which he investigated driver safety following kava use at traditional consumption volumes.
 (Kava and driving research and resources available under the 'Research\Kava and Driving' tab).
+He is also a Fulbright Award recipient (2022) spending three months in Hawaii where he investigated the potential of traditional kava use spaces as a therapeutic environment to reducing Post-traumatic Stress Disorder among post-combat personal and first responders.

 "Dr Aporosa must now be considered the world’s leading researcher on the social use of kava (Piper methysticum) ...
 His deep knowledge of kava’s properties and usage - along with its health effects, history of cultivation, symbolic significance, economic importance, and changing patterns of consumption - give Dr Aporosa unique expertise.
 Evidence of the impact of his research has been reflected by the New Zealand Health Research Council’s awarding him the Pasifika Postdoctoral Award for his research on kava drinking and driving in New Zealand.